 Starting at the doorway is a good place to begin because your pattern might not match up exactly when you circle around and get back to the doorway.
 But the door offers a nice natural break in the pattern.
 There is no need to paint clouds on the bottom third of the room because the furniture will cover up most of that anyway.

 After painting the walls blue and letting that dry, you can begin the stenciling.
 This is a two person job.
 We followed our diagram to measure the distance from the floor and corner for each stencil.
 We marked the corner position of the stencil with a pencil, and used painter’s tape to tape the stencil in position.
-We used a stipple brush to paint the clouds white.
+(You can also use spray on repositionable adhesive.
+It reduces leaks around the edge of the stencil, especially if you press every part of the edge down with your finger or a wallpaper roller.
+We use Krylon Easy-Tack.
+Remember though, that part of the charm of a stencil is that they look handmade, so they don’t need to be perfect.)
+We then used a stipple brush to paint the clouds white.
 We had one person placing the stencil in position and one person painting so we could move faster.

 When we got to a cloud that needed to be curved around a corner or up against a ceiling, we used the file folder stencils since they were more bendable.
 (We didn’t paint the clouds on the ceiling, just the walls, but sometimes the stencil had to be bent up against the ceiling.)